wincle626/Hikey970_Linux_Installation/README.md

     rmmod drivers/usb/serial/usbserial.ko

 Use lsmod command to check if they are loaded successfully.
+You can also use modprobe command to do steps 3 and 4.

 Now you can attach the serieal connection device to the USB port and access them through /dev/ttyUSB* (* is the a integer number).
 This method is also valid for other kernel modules.